patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Table/Table.md

 To allow a column to resize, add `isResizable` to the `DataViewTable` element, and pass `resizableProps` to each applicable header cell.
 The `resizableProps` object consists of the following fields:

 - `isResizable` - indicates that the column is resizable
-- `resizeButtonAriaLabel` - an accesible name for the resizable column's resize button.
+- `resizeButtonAriaLabel` - an accessible name for the resizable column's resize button.
 This must be passed in if the column is resizable.
 - `onResize` - a callback that will return the source event and the new width of the column
 - `width` - a default width value for a column
 - `minWidth` - the minimum width a column may shrink to